Arunodhai/CI-CD-Pipeline-and-Spring-Boot-API/README.md

 ## Workflow

-The CI/CD workflow consists of two jobs: `code-build` and `docker-build`.
-The `code-build` job builds the Spring Boot application with Maven, and the `docker-build` job builds and pushes a Docker image to Docker Hub.
+The CI/CD workflow consists of two jobs: `build` and `docker`.
+The `code` job builds the Spring Boot application with Maven, and the `docker` job builds and pushes a Docker image to Docker Hub.

 ### Build Job